Kunjah: Population

-According to 1998 Population and Housing Census, population was estimated to be 30,000 but now it is estimated to be 35,000, with about 4500 households.
-The main religion is Sunni Islam, with a small Shi'a and Ahmadiyya minority and a few Christians.
+The main religion is Sunni Islam, with a small Shi'a and a few Christians.
 There are about 50 mosques, one imambargah and one church and one temple.
 Many residents live abroad, mainly in the UK, Italy, Spain and Greece.

 Politics and government

 Kunjah lies in the NA-69 (Gujrat-II) (previously NA 105) of Punjab for the National Assembly elections and PP-30 (Gujrat-III) (previously PP 110) for the provincial assembly of Punjab.
 In the 2018 elections Moonis Elahi was elected from NA 69 seat and Chaudhry Pervaiz Elahi has been elected a member of the Punjab Assembly from PP 30 seat.
 From 2013 to 2018 Chaudhry Pervaiz Elahi and Moonis Elahi have been members of the National Assembly and Provincial Assembly respectively.

 Aside from the local government and a regional police station, a police post in the centre of the city the national government is represented by a military signals station and a WAPDA subdivision.